 Nothing but Skulls: Parts of the Cave of Skeletons.
 Then again, other parts of it are based around various other kinds of bone, so one could argue this case is actually justified, albeit by something that is also weird: whoever built the place started with a huge mixed assortment of bones and sorted them.

 Power of Friendship: If you remember to wear Juste's and Maxim's bracelets when going to the final battle, you can clear Maxim's mind of the darkness - which turns out to be Dracula himself!
-It also saves Maxim from the needless death after his defeat.
-Dawn of Sorrow uses the same concept to determine the ending, only that it is about the Power of Love.
+It also saves Maxim from his needless death after his defeat.

-Randomly Drops: There is pretty much of items that only mobs drop.
-Oh, and did I mention that there is a item, which is exclusively a rare drop of monster thats rare itself?
-Fortunately, the other drop which is exclusive to it can be found in the castle, thus reducing rage.
+Rare Random Drop: ...rare items.
+There is even an item, which is exclusively a rare drop from a monster that's rare itself.
+Fortunately, the other drop which is exclusive to it can be found in the castle.

 Save the Princess: Kinda played with.
-Lydie's rescue is ostensibly Juste's main goal, but he soon seems to be more interested in saving Maxim.
+Lydie's rescue is ostensibly Juste's main goal, but he soon seems to be more interested in saving Maxim from the darkness within him.

 Scenery Porn: It's obvious a lot of work went into the background graphics, among other things.
 The backgrounds are very detailed, and there are an impressively large number of distinct tilesets.
 Many background features and even complete tilesets are unique to a single room.